 The contest between TELUS and Mason highlighted the complexity of the empty voting issue.
 Since then, Canadian corporate and securities regulators have continued to grapple with the question of what, if any, legal changes might be appropriate in light of commenters' expressed concerns over the empty voting issue.
-For example, the CSA's recent changes to the beneficial ownership reporting regimes, discussed above, require enhanced disclosure aimed at identifying situations in which empty voting might exist.
+For example, the May 2016 changes to the beneficial ownership reporting regimes, discussed above, require enhanced disclosure aimed at identifying situations in which empty voting might exist.
+Amendments to the CBCA proposed in 2016 (but not yet implemented) do not contemplate any changes being made to the federal corporate statute to address concerns over empty voting.15